Volunteer Recruitment Messaging

 If this is a topic that challenges you and your organization, we’ve got a few other resources that can help you design a recruitment system that keeps your organization full of high-quality volunteers.

-OR, if you’d really like to advance your recruitment strategy (and training, and volunteer experience, and impact…) then you need to check out a VolunteerPro Membership.
-(Bonus: it’s on SALE right now!)
+If you’d really like to advance your recruitment strategy (and training, and volunteer experience, and impact…) then you need to check out a VolunteerPro Membership.

 VolunteerPro is the only online learning community and master-level library for managers of volunteers.
 Membership includes full access to VolunteerPro’s ready-made templates, volumes of professional articles and webinars, and time-saving tools for today’s volunteer managers.